good-loop/doc/pages/policy/whistleblower-policy.md

 Employees should submit concerns (confidentially and anonymously, if they wish) in any of the following ways:

+* By email to CEO, Amy Williams
-* By email to any member of the Board of Directors.
+* Or by email to any member of the Board of Directors
-* By post to the company's registered office.
+* Or by post to the company's registered office

 ## Treatment of Complaints